 Goodbye to my LaGrange colleagues, talented staff members, fellow Mid-Hudson Library System librarians, Friends of the Library and patrons of the LaGrange Association Library.
 Goodbye to Dutchess County and life in the Hudson Valley.

-Everything we own is in a box or container of some sort, traveling North West by 6 hours.
+Everything we own is in a box or container of some sort, travelling North West by 6 hours.
 And there are no mysterious rattles in our boxes (as of yet).
 Wheef!
 Hello, Niagara Falls!
 I welcome the challenges you present as your new Executive Director.
-In the spacious light filled main branch and quaint neighborhood Lasalle Branch.
+In the spacious light-filled main branch and quaint neighbourhood Lasalle Branch.